PCB initiates inquiry against Hasan Raza for appearance in fixing video

 The Pakistan Cricket Board on Sunday initiated investigations into a video in which Test player Hasan Raza is seen sitting with an Indian origin player, who is discussing alleged spot-fixing deals with an undercover reporter.

-The PCB said that its Anti Corruption Unit are in “process of reviewing reports regarding the alleged involvement of cricketer Raza in corrupt conduct”.
+The PCB said that its Anti Corruption Unit is in “process of reviewing reports regarding the alleged involvement of cricketer Raza in corrupt conduct”.

 “Appropriate action, if any, will be taken after collecting and reviewing all relevant evidence,” read the PCB statement, stating that till such time no further comments would be made on the issue.